luisca060606/spring-apirest-crud/README.md

-# ApiRest build with SpringBoot and postres on docker
+# ApiRest build with Java SpringBoot and postgresql on docker

 ## Steps
 1. Clone repository